 If you find it awkward to work with such a big piece of board, you can cut it in half (or even quarters) and then put them together when you install it.
 Having the pieces separated also means you can install the medallion without taking down the light fixture.

-Option 2: Cut The Medallion Using A Cricut Machine
+Option 2: Cut The Medallion Using A Cricut (or Silhouette) Machine

 1. Start by cutting the mat board* into 12″ x 12″ squares.
 I used a mat cutter* to do this which makes the job really easy…but you could also use a utility knife and a straight edge to cut the mat to size.